329093766/LLM/DOCS.md

 ### Attributes

-As for attributes, those are really easy.
-They are denoted with square brackets, `[]`.
+Attributes are denoted with square brackets, `[]`.
-For instance, you want to give your div a class?
-No problem:
+For instance, you would write the following to set the class attribute for a div to "classname".

     (div [class "classname"]
       (h1 "woo")
     )

-You can have multiple attributes, for instance:
+You can have multiple attributes:

     (div [class "classname"] [id "idname"]

     )

-However, if there are multiple attributes, it is suggested you format them like this:
+However, if there are multiple attributes, it is suggested you format them like this if it has more than one child:

     (div
       [class "classname"]
       [id "idname"]
       (p "woo")
+      (p "another child")
+      (p "yeyeye")
     )